hardikdava/EyeQ/README.md

 - Object Detction Evaluation API
 - Model serving using RESTAPI using FastAPI based server
 - Multi object Tracking for bounding boxes
+- Multi object Tracking
 - Instance segmentation support
 - Data loading for yolo

+Note: models are trained using [notebooks](https://github.com/roboflow/notebooks) prepared by roboflow but models are not included with codebase.

 ### References: